 - i.
-The performance of a student in each Semester shall be evaluated subject -wise with a maximum of 100 marks for theory and 75 marks for practical subjects.
-In addition, an Industry oriented mini-project, Seminar, Comprehensive viva-voce, and Project Work shall be evaluated for 50, 50, 50 and 200 marks respectively. - For theory subjects the distribution shall be 30 marks for Internal Evaluation and 70 marks for the End-Examination.
+The performance of a student in each Semester shall be evaluated subject wise with a maximum of 100 marks for theory and 100 marks for practical subjects.
+In addition, an Industry oriented mini-project, Seminar, Comprehensive viva-voce, and Project Work shall be evaluated for 50, 50, 50 and 200 marks respectively. - ii.
+For theory subjects the distribution shall be 30 marks for Mid Semester Evaluation and 70 marks for the End-Examination.